hannahyma/teiko-teiknical/README.md

 This repository contains all work completed for the Teiko Teiknical assessment by Hannah Ma.

 Code structure:
-* `cell-counts.csv` - raw data provided for the assessment
+* `cell-counts.csv` - raw data provided for the assessment.
-* `cell-counts.db` - SQLite database created as Part 1 of the analysis.
+* `cell-counts.db` - SQLite database created for Part 1 of the analysis.
 * `dashboard.py` - Plotly dashboard containing visualizations and summaries of Part 2-4 of Bob's analysis.
 * `program.ipynb` - Python program written for Parts 1-4 of the analysis, without dashboard considerations.
-* `README.md` - This README
+* `README.md` - This README.

 Dependencies:
 numpy           2.3.3